Eastwick College

 August, 2019 – Present.

-Upon successful completion of the learning experience, students will be able to: Produce correctly formatted professional documents; Illustrate writing with accuracy and correctness; Demonstrate the structural relationship of a sentence so that correct grammar usage and mechanics are applied with reference to their career goals; Practice the tools for effective and accurate business communications; Illustrate the structure of the English language; Demonstrate the types and uses of professional writing formats required and commonly used; Produce practical applications of the various writing formats taught through oral presentation and written assignments; Reproduce the elements of a five-paragraph essay; and Identify outlining techniques for essay writing.
+Upon successful completion of the learning experience, students will be able to: produce correctly formatted professional documents; illustrate writing with accuracy and correctness; explain the structural relationship of a sentence so that correct grammar usage and mechanics are applied with reference to their career goals; practice the tools for effective and accurate business communications; illustrate the structure of the English language; employ the types and uses of professional writing formats required and commonly used; produce practical applications of the various writing formats taught through oral presentation and written assignments; reproduce the elements of a five-paragraph essay; and identify outlining techniques for essay writing.

 54 hours (12 weeks).